e18e/e18e/docs/blog/bundling-dependencies.md

 This isn't always possible though - e.g. if this is a fairly niche package or is no longer actively maintained.

-**Advice:** If it is unmaintained, build your own and contribute back to the community.
+**Advice:** If the dependency is unmaintained, consider building your own and contributing it back to the community.
 Either way, there should be a solution to this without bundling.

 ### Using only a small part of the dependency

 Sometimes, you may depend on a fairly large dependency but only actually use a tiny part of it.

 While it is true that you can tree-shake the rest, that burden is then on your consumers who have to pull down an unnecessarily large dependency and have to remember to setup tree-shaking in the first place.

+Bundling the dependency can solve this up front without the consumer having to.

 **Advice:** Suggest that the authors extract this functionality into its own package (within reason), or find/create an alternative more focused package.